ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 ## Version -01 to -02

+* Added requirements for the contact object type
 * The security considerations section has been restructured and expanded to provide more detailed guidance on security best practices for RPP implementations.
 * Added additional security requirements.
 * R1.2 removed